November 14,

 Presidential and other assassinations, cops beating up (or even shooting, as in

-Kent State) blacks, flower children or other student protesters, or soldiers coming
+Kent State) blacks (even in the '60s), flower children or other student protesters, or soldiers coming

 home unappreciated (and emotionally wrecked for life)